onefrankguy/hvrecon/README.md

 ## Graphics ##

 Daniel Cook's "[Hard Vaccum][]" tileset is used as the basis for the graphics.
-ImageMagick and mtpaint get abused heavily to get the look I want.
+ImageMagick and mtPaint get abused heavily to get the look I want.

 ## Development ##